 The Company has dedicated US\$12,700,000 to its work program for the years 2007, 2008 and 2009.
 The amount committed to the work program will increase to US\$18,300,000 if the Minimum Offering is achieved and US\$49,600,000 if the Maximum Offering is achieved.
-To date the Company has secured three drilling rigs under long term contracts.
+To date the Company has secured two drilling rigs under long term contracts.
 These rigs are primarily under contract in connection with the drilling of the shallow gas prospects on the Akkulka Block.
 The Company anticipates that an additional tender will be carried out for the Kul-Bas Block work program.
 The Company also intends to actively pursue contracting a rig to enable it to undertake its drilling program on the Akkulka Block for deeper oil prospects.

 On the development side, the Company plans to drill an infill well on North-East Kyzyloi in the last quarter of 2007.
 A further development well is expected to be drilled to the northeast of the Company's AKK04 well in late 2008 and an infill well is planned to be drilled to the south of the North-East Kyzyloi structure.
-On the exploration side, the Company plans to drill the AKK08 well next with operations commencing in May 2007 followed by the west-central Akkulka Block well (AKK09) which the Company also plans to commence drilling in May 2007.
+On the exploration side, the Company completed drilling the AKK08 well in May 2007 and this well is currently awaiting testing.
+The Company also commenced drilling the west-central Akkulka Block well (AKK09) in June 2007.
 A further shallow exploration well is planned to be drilled by the Company later in 2007.
 The Company's exploration plan will continue with the drilling of ten shallow gas exploration wells on the Kul-Bas Block, with five wells planned to be drilled in the first half of 2008.
 The Company expects to drill those exploration wells which are closest to the Bukhara-Urals pipeline and the nearby compressor station first.
 The Company also plans to begin drilling a deep exploration well on the Akkulka Block sometime in the third or fourth quarter of 2007, depending on financing and the results of the deep well tender which is planned to commence in the near future.